leo-editor/leo-editor/leo/doc/importers.md

 #The grand overview
 This file documents Leo's importers.
 You can view this file on-line [here](https://github.com/leo-editor/leo-editor/tree/master/leo/doc/importers.md).
-These docs focus on the big picture.
+These docs are intended solely to help you read the code.
 For details, consult the code.

 **The task**